nishiyasu/nishiyasu.github.io/_pages/about.md

 **Ph.D. in Information Science and Technology, The University of Tokyo, 2026 (expected)**
   * Supervisor: Prof. Yoichi Sato
-  * Thesis title (tentative): Understanding the Relationship between Task and Gaze
+  * Thesis title (tentative): Multi-Layered Alignment for Understanding the Relationship between Task and Gaze

 **M.S. in Information Science and Technology, The University of Tokyo, 2020**
   * Supervisor: Prof. Yoichi Sato